 The tea of the leaves has the property of binding tissues and checks dysentery.
-Put few fresh leaves in a cup of boiling water for 10 minutes before staining and drinking.
-This tea is good for sore throat and battles against joint and muscle pains.
+Put few fresh leaves in a cup of boiling water for 10 minutes before straining and drinking.
+This tea is good for a sore throat and battles against joint and muscle pains.

 For abnormal build up of minerals in the body, intestinal worms or catarrh the strawberries are the best.

-It also enhances the memory function and reduces the rheumatoid arthritis.
+It also enhances the memory function and reduces rheumatoid arthritis.

 The presence of vitamin C and iron in strawberry make it a good food supplement in anemia.

-The flavonoids in strawberry purify the blood,stop the bad cholesterol from damaging the walls of the artery, decrease blood pressure and reduces the risk of heart problems.
+The flavonoids in strawberry purify the blood, reduce the bad cholesterol from damaging the walls of the artery, decrease blood pressure and reduce the risk of heart problems.